Deep Diver

-Deep Diver was the name of a deep-sea scientific research submersible built by Edwin Albert Link.
+Deep Diver was the name of a deep-sea scientific research submersible designed by Edwin Albert Link.
 Deep Diver was the first small submersible designed for lockout diving, allowing divers to leave and enter the craft while underwater.
 It was first launched in January 1966.

 Construction and design

 Deep Diver was initially known as the Perry-Link #4 and was built in Riviera Beach, Florida by the Perry Submarine Company.
 Its name was subsequently changed to Deep Diver and its ownership transferred to Link's company, Ocean Systems, Inc. The submersible contained two compartments: a divers' compartment, developed from Link's earlier work with his Submersible Decompression Chamber (SDC), which allowed divers to be compressed to the ambient pressure of the ocean and leave the submersible to work underwater, and a pilots' compartment which remained at surface pressure, allowing the pilot and an observer to make dives without undergoing decompression.
 The two compartments were connected by a hatch which could be sealed off.
 Deep Diver was the first modern diver lock-out submersible.